lardapide/lardapide/README.md

 Hello, I'm Lardapide!
 I'm interested mainly in formal methods for natural language.
 My projects involve Lambek Calculus, Montague Grammar and language-data for NLP.

 lisanju.contato@gmail.com

-If you want to contact me, send me an email =u=